spooky-simon/spooky-simon.github.io/engine_swap.md

 I borrowed and engine picker and stand from my neighbor and got to work.

 ![The 3800 engine from a 2002 pontiac grand prix on the backdrop of my backyard and garage.
 Oil stains are visible under the garage door.
 There is a pile of kindling on the side of the driveway.](/docs/assets/3800_escapee.jpg)
-*Engine pickers alwyas look like trebuchets, on the cusp of launching my block through the nearest castle window*
+*Engine pickers always look like trebuchets, on the cusp of launching my block through the nearest castle window*

 Once on the stand, I invited a few friends over.
 It turns out dropping an engine into the middle of a pack of mechanical engineers looks eerily similar to dropping a nice juicy steak into a tank of pirhanas.
 I don't have any pictures because it was over before I could take my phone out of my pocket.